-As one of the best beginner’s cameras, the Nikon D3500 really is the best entry-level Nikon body going.
+As one of the best cameras for beginners (opens in new tab), the Nikon D3500 really is the best entry-level Nikon DSLR body ever.
 It has everything the newcomer would want: multiple shooting modes; full HD movie recording; a useful rear LCD screen; tactile easy-to-reach buttons; and large 24.2MP stills capture.

-Luckily for you, we’ve rounded up the best lenses for the Nikon D3500 (opens in new tab), from ultra-wide zooms to telephoto zooms, with a penchant for quality and value for money.
+We’ve rounded up the best lenses for the Nikon D3500 (opens in new tab), from ultra-wide zooms to telephoto zooms, with a penchant for quality and value for money.
 There’s a reason why so many Nikon-manufactured lenses appear on this list, it’s because Nikon is absolutely fantastic at creating lenses for its camera bodies.
-A long heritage in lens making is Nikon’s speciality so are usually among the best.
+A long heritage in lens making is Nikon’s specialty so are usually among the best.
 But there are some good third-party lenses too!

 A big step-up from other entry-level telephoto zoom lenses, this 70-300mm from Nikon combines great focusing, substantial vibration reduction, and extra low dispersion (ED) glass for clear images.
 Fast internal focusing means any attached filters won’t be spinning around at the end of the lens, so users using filters can set it and forget it when composing.

-At 415g it may seem a little heavier than other crop-sensor lenses, especially if you’re not used to using telephotos, but it’s still reasonably lightweight when compared to full-frame options.
-A variable aperture range means zooming in to 300mm incurs a maximum aperture of f/6.3 which would ordinarily make it tricky to get decent exposures for sports and wildlife photography without extending shutter speed but four stops of vibration reduction makes short work of that issue.
+At 415g it may seem a little heavier than other Nikon DX lenses, especially if you’re not used to using telephotos, but it’s still reasonably lightweight when compared to full-frame options.
+A variable aperture range means zooming in to 300mm incurs a maximum aperture of f/6.3 which would ordinarily make it tricky to get decent exposures for sports and wildlife photography without extending shutter speed - but four stops of vibration reduction make short work of that issue.

 Likely the most-purchased second lens when upgrading from the kit lens that comes with the D3500 is this 'nifty fifty'.
 Aptly named since its very wide aperture of f/1.8 means it can shoot bright images in even the darkest of settings.
 The 50mm fixed focal length is generic enough to capture many types of subjects, whether portraits, landscapes, or close-ups.